Result Object from Constrained Ordination

 accessing all scores of a certain component.
 The number of dimensions

-can be assessed from eigenvals
+can be assessed from eigenvals.
+In addition, some

 other types can be derived from the results although not saved in